clux/logule/Readme.md

 # Logule [![Build Status](https://secure.travis-ci.org/clux/logule.png)](http://travis-ci.org/clux/logule)

-Logule is an advanced logging utility for nodejs.
+Logule is a heavily configurable logging utility for nodejs.
 It is analogous to `console.log` and can take multiple arguments, but additionally it prefixes the current time, the log level, and optionally, prefixed namespaces (with optional padding).

-Shortcut methods for the log levels are available as: `log.error`, `log.warn`, `log.info`, `log.debug`, `log.trace`, `log.zalgo`, and as a bonus,
+Shortcut methods for the log levels are available as (by default): `log.error`, `log.warn`, `log.info`, `log.debug`, `log.trace`, `log.zalgo`, and as a bonus, `log.line`.
-`log.line`.
 These methods are additionally chainable.

-It favours a combination of Dependency Injection and environment variable based control to allow for both tree-based log level filtration (via DI), and globally controllable log levels (via env-vars).
+It favours a combination of Dependency Injection and environment variable based control to allow for both tree-based log level filtration (via DI), and globally controllable log levels (via config files).

 ## Usage
 Basic usage: